 Finding the Best Places to Retire Since 2006!

-Overview: Pullman sits in a gorgeous region of rolling hills called the Palouse in southeastern Washington and is only 15 minutes west of Moscow, Idaho.
+Pullman sits in a dramatic region of hills and dancing colors known as the Palouse in southeastern Washington and is only 15 minutes west of Moscow, Idaho.
 It is an agricultural center and the quiet home of Washington State University (31,000 students).

-The city is surrounded by barley, wheat, dry pea and lentil fields, and locals celebrate their significant agricultural contributions every August during the National Lentil Festival.
-Downtown is home to student-oriented businesses as well as regular clothiers, banks, drugstores and the like.
+The city is surrounded by barley, wheat, dry pea and lentil fields, and locals celebrate this farmland bounty every August during the National Lentil Festival.
+Downtown is peppered with student-oriented businesses as well as regular clothiers, banks, drugstores and the like.
 Residents enjoy 145 acres of parks and 15 miles of bicycling and walking pathways.
 The Pullman Civic Theatre is a community theater, and WSU's theater and dance department mounts productions throughout the year.
 The University's athletic department includes football and basketball teams.
-Many homes date from the 1960s and 1970s and are mostly frame ranch ramblers.
+Home styles include ranch ramblers, bungalows, Craftsmans, Cape Cods and more.
+Many properties date from the 1960s and 1970s.

 Population: 33,000 (city proper)